mohaas33/motor/README.md

 - For R1 frames:

 `./R1_Module_run.sh PadPlane00_R1`
-It loops over X,Y positions in the `./config/R1_points.txt` and creates txt files for each X,Y position.
+It loops over X,Y positions in the `./config/R1_points.txt` and creates txt files for each X,Y position in the `/home/tpc/Products/logFiles/PadPlane00_R1/`.

 Example of the output: